 Jesu Juva

-Hebrews 6:10 For God is not unrighteous, so as to forget your work and the labor of love which you showed toward his name, in that you served the saints, and still do serve them.
-(WEB)
+For God is not unjust so as to forget your work and the love which you have shown toward His name, by having served and by still serving the saints.
+Hebrews 6:10 (NASB)

-Colossians 1: 7-8 even as you learned of Epaphras our beloved fellow servant, who is a faithful servant of Christ on your behalf, who also declared to us your love in the Spirit.
-(WEB)
+just as you learned it from Epaphras, our beloved fellow bond-servant, who is a faithful servant of Christ on our behalf, and he also informed us of your love in the Spirit.
+Colossians 1: 7-8 (NASB)

-What would make a person want to follow Christ in the early days of the Church?
-These were dark and dangerous times for Christians.
-As you start to read and really study the people, places and events that Paul wrote about, you can easily see the way the believers journey begins.
-It’s not something people would ever pursue on their own.
-Think about that.
-Who would purposefully follow a religion in the face of danger and in giving up life as they had always known it?
+What would motivate someone to follow Christ in the early Church, during such dark and dangerous times for Christians?
+As you explore the people, places, and events Paul mentioned, you can see how the believers’ journey started.
+It’s not something people would choose on their own.
+Who would willingly follow a religion when it meant facing danger and leaving behind their familiar lives?

 Sometimes it’s easier for us to believe that our best hope is happiness on earth.
 Don’t rock the boat.
 Let’s get the most out of life now because there is nothing more.